dbalata/test/README.md

 - **BeautifulSoup**: Web scraping capabilities
 - **PyPDF2**: PDF document processing

-## License

-This project is licensed under the MIT License.
-Please ensure compliance with the terms of service of any third-party APIs and services used in the application.

 ---

 **Built with ❤️ using LangChain and modern AI technologies**